 ATS is not the only certification standard in the ECT field.
 It is important to ask for certifications and research the quality of those certifications before hiring a professional from any Eddy-Current testing company for an eddy current testing service.

 If you have any titanium, aluminum, stainless steel, conductive materials, copper alloys in your machinery or pipping then ECT can be used to detect and track flaws.
 If you have any questions about how ECT or ECA can help your business fill out our contact form.
-We will have one of our professionals contact you and answer any of your questions about eddy-current measurement and how it is applied to your business.
+We will have one of our professionals contact you and answer any of your questions about eddy-current measurement, eddy current weld inspection and how it is applied to your business.